Last updated on August 21st, 2022 at 04:23 pm

 From doing something to criticizing others, bullying them, or humiliating them publicly, and you expect to change them in the way you want.

-A boss who assures that every employee in their company respects them or a friend who constantly reminds you that they have a great favor on you or a partner who constantly tells you that you’re lucky to have them, are signs of controlling behavior.
+A boss who assures that every employee in their company respects them or a friend who constantly reminds you that they have a great favor on you.

 Check other: 8 Signs You’re Over-Planning Your Life

 3. You’re isolated and alone due to your controlling behavior.

 Inside, you always feel that someone is not perfect to be with you.